Imperial War Museum: Redevelopment and expansion: 1966–2012

 By 1983 the museum was again looking to redevelop the Southwark site and approached engineering firm Arup to plan a phased programme of works that would expand the building's exhibition space, provide appropriate environmental controls to protect collections, and improve facilities for visitors.
 The following year, in April 1984, the Cabinet War Rooms were opened to the public as a branch of the museum.

 The first phase of the works to the Southwark building started in 1986 and were completed in 1989, during which time the museum was closed to the public.
 The work included the conversion of what was previously the hospital's courtyard into a centrepiece Large Exhibits Gallery.
 This gallery featured a strengthened ground floor (to support the weight of very heavy exhibits), a first floor mezzanine and second storey viewing balcony.
 Into this space were placed tanks, artillery pieces, vehicles, ordnance and aircraft from the First World War to the Falklands War.
 For some years the museum was marketed as "The new Imperial War Museum".
 This atrium, with its concentration of military hardware, has been described as "the biggest boys' bedroom in London".
 This first phase cost £16.7 million (of which £12 million was provided by the government) and the museum was reopened by The Queen on 29 June 1989.
+In 1990, the museum was awarded National Heritage Museum of the Year.

 In September 1992 the museum was the target of a Provisional Irish Republican Army attack against London tourist attractions.
 Two incendiary devices were found in a basement gallery, but were extinguished by staff before the arrival of the fire brigade, and caused only minor damage.

 The second stage of the redevelopment of the Southwark building, during which the museum remained open to the public, was completed in 1994.
 During the 1990s, while these works were going on, the museum was also seeking to open a branch in the north of England.
 71 sites were offered for consideration by 36 local councils and in January 1999 the then Culture Secretary Chris Smith formally launched a project to construct a new branch of the museum, Imperial War Museum North, in Trafford, Greater Manchester.
+1999 also saw the Museum's first Poetry Residency, launching the long-lasting “Search and Create” initiative in which war-themed poems were installed among the artefacts to stimulate public and schools engagement.